 Special Event Insurance for Not For Profit Organizations

-With spring and summer fast approaching, many not for profit organizations are planning to take advantage of the great weather with awareness walks, marathons, golf outings, fundraising dinners
+With summer here, many not for profit organizations are planning to take advantage of the great weather with awareness walks, marathons, golf outings, fundraising dinners

 The three main components of Special Events insurance coverage are: